-- To clearly identify learning objectives rooted in the National Curriculum, appropriately differentiated to match the needs of the pupils and recorded on the school's agreed planning proforma on a weekly basis.
-This will be monitored half termly. - Developing and implementing strategies across the Basic Skills (Maths, English) allowing all the children access to the curriculum at their optimum level - Provide regular feedback to all pupils in a way appropriate to their age and ability to aid understanding and future learning. - Promote pupil confidence through appropriate task and challenge with recognition of ALL achievement. - Provision of regular opportunities for teachers to reflect on the effectiveness of learning including daily annotation of planning.
+- To clearly identify sequential learning objectives rooted in the National Curriculum, appropriately adapted to match the needs of the pupils and recorded on the school's agreed progression documents. - Provide regular feedback to all pupils in a way appropriate to their age and ability to aid understanding and future learning.

-- Ensure that all learning styles are offered across the curriculum within lessons. - Ensure that all homework is relevant and at a level where all pupils can succeed. - Ensure that all records are maintained and that the assessment outcomes are used to inform future planning. - Encourage children to take ownership of their learning through assessment for learning strategies and target setting.
+- Promote pupil confidence through appropriate task and challenge with recognition of ALL achievement. - Provision of regular opportunities for teachers to reflect on the effectiveness of learning including reviews of planning documents. - Ensure that all learning styles are offered across the curriculum within lessons. - Ensure that all homework is relevant and at a level where all pupils can succeed. - Ensure that all records are maintained and that the assessment outcomes are used to inform future planning. - Encourage children to take ownership of their learning through assessment for learning strategies and target setting.